 Diocesan contacts are listed here: https://www.canterburydiocese.org/safeguarding/

-The boundaries of the parish are shown on this map:
+The boundaries of the parish are shown below: